lytedev/lyte-theme/README.md

 ## Usage

+TODO: Explain the current theme-building system

 ### Theme

 Add this to your `Preferences: Settings - User` file:

     "theme": "Lyte-Dark.sublime-theme",

-Or, for no colorful indicator borders,
+Or, for the included alternatives,

+    "theme": "Lyte-Light.sublime-theme",
+    "theme": "Lyte-Solarized.sublime-theme",
-    "theme": "Lyte-Dark-NoBorder.sublime-theme",
+    "theme": "Lyte-Solarized-Light.sublime-theme",

 You will need to restart Sublime for all changes to take effect.